-Blue ling is a so-called cod-like species with an elongated shape compared with cod and dark greyish blue dorsal side and a light coloured ventral side.
-It is most common in south, west and northwest of Iceland along the Icelandic continental shelf, in deeper areas than most of the other gadoids.
-It is smaller than the common ling, reaching an average length of ~80 cm and a maximum of 152 cm according to the Icelandic autumn groundfish survey 1996-2018.
+Blue ling is most common in south, west and northwest of Iceland along the Icelandic continental shelf, in deeper areas than most of the other gadoids.
+It is smaller than the common ling, reaching an average length of ~80 cm and a maximum of 152 cm according to the Icelandic autumn groundfish survey 1996-2019.
 Sexual maturity is reached at 75-90 cm, males mature smaller/younger than females.